 Lara Symons is the Director of Hostage UK.

-Lara holds first class degrees in Law (University of Oxford) and Political Science (McGill University) and a Master’s degree in International Relations (McGill University).
-She qualified as a solicitor in 1997 and previously worked at the European Commission.
+Lara holds first class degrees in Law (University of Oxford) and Political Science (McGill University) and a Masters degree in International Relations (McGill University).
+She qualified as a solicitor in 1997, and practised as a civil litigator in London.
+Fluent in French and Spanish, Lara also previously worked at the European Commission in Brussels.

 Having spent more than 17 years on a kidnap response team, I acquired an insight into the distressing impact kidnapping has on all those closely associated with it.
 Working with Hostage UK, I have come to recognise the many, additional practical and day-to-day issues that families and former hostages face.
 Hostage UK plays a critical and unique role in offering accessible, independent and confidential support to help the families of hostages and returning hostages cope with those issues.